Rays vs. Giants Player Props Betting Odds

 Diaz Stats

-- Diaz enters this matchup looking to extend his four-game hit streak.
-In his last five games he is hitting .333 with three doubles, a walk and three RBI.
+- Diaz has hit safely in five games in a row.
+During his last five outings he is hitting .409 with four doubles, a walk and four RBI.

 Diaz Recent Games